County of Santa Barbara

 Landing Community Facilities Districts Special Tax Levy, as follows:

-for the County of Santa Barbara Community Facilities District No. 2002-1 (Orcutt Community
+Levy for the County of Santa Barbara Community Facilities District No. 2002-1 (Orcutt

-Plan) and for the County of Santa Barbara Community Facilities District No. 2004-1 (Providence
+Community Plan) and for the County of Santa Barbara Community Facilities District No.

-the County of Santa Barbara Community Facilities District No. 2002-1 (Orcutt Community Plan)
+for the County of Santa Barbara Community Facilities District No. 2002-1 (Orcutt

-and for the County of Santa Barbara Community Facilities District No. 2004-1 (Providence
+Community Plan) and for the County of Santa Barbara Community Facilities District No.

 (Set a hearing for July 15, 2025.
 Time estimate: 10 minutes)